 On September 4th, 1965, business partners James Ward, Clois Dudgeon and O.J.
 Weiker officially incorporated OHIGRO, Inc. The following spring, OHIGRO opened for business in Waldo, Ohio with Jim Ward as the Plant Manager.
-At that time, OHIGRO consisted of only three full-time employees and one fertilizer shed, which also housed the accounting “department” in the building’s pump room.
+At that time, OHIGRO consisted of three full-time employees and one fertilizer shed, which also housed the accounting “department” in the building’s pump room.
 Hoping the phone wouldn’t ring when the air compressor was making too much noise, Millie Ward (Jim’s wife) did all of the company’s “bookwork” from that dusty office during that first year.
 Eager to get the business started, fertilizer was delivered to the new building before it could even be sided, so it had to be surrounded with plastic once the rain started coming down.
-Chuck Ward, Jim’s brother, assisted in the mixing and delivering of dry fertilizer to OHIGRO’s customers.
-Looking back, Jim often wonders how they got anything done that first year, but they undoubtedly did.
+Chuck Ward, Jim’s brother, assisted in the mixing and delivering of dry fertilizer to all of OHIGRO’s customers.
+Looking back, Jim would often wonder how they were able to get anything done that first year, but they undoubtedly did.

-Over the next few years, OHIGRO, Inc. quickly grew and expanded operations by building an office in the fall of 1966 and modernized by purchasing its first “floater-spreader” in 1969.
-In 1970, a seed house was constructed, liquid fertilizer tanks were purchased, and a “new and improved” fertilizer shed was built.
-As the Waldo plant began to flourish, OHIGRO expanded to “two locations to serve you,” purchasing a plant in Richwood, Ohio in 1973.
-The purchase of a Richwood branch gave OHIGRO a second facility as well as a second generation of management.
-Jim’s second son, Jerry, served as Plant Manager for Richwood.
+Over the next few years, OHIGRO quickly expanded operations by building an office in the fall of ‘66 and modernized by purchasing its first “floater-spreader” in ‘69.
+In 1970, a seed house was constructed, liquid fertilizer holding tanks were purchased, and a “new and improved” fertilizer shed was built.
+As the Waldo plant began to flourish, OHIGRO expanded to “two locations to serve you” with a plant in Richwood in 1973.
+The purchase of a Richwood branch gave OHIGRO a second facility as well as a second generation of Ward management.
+Jim’s second son, Jerry, would serve as the Plant Manager in Richwood.

 In the decade that followed, OHIGRO continued to slowly grow, establishing a solid reputation in the community.
 What was once a company with just a few employees, now had several dozen on the payroll and a growing list of loyal customers.

 With hard work and a continued emphasis on customer service, OHIGRO continued to grow over the years.
-The ‘80s brought many changes to the agricultural industry, and OHIGRO, Inc. as well.
+The ‘80s brought many changes to the agricultural industry and to OHIGRO, as well.
 With new equipment, technology, and many new faces, OHIGRO continued to serve central Ohio farmers.
-By its twentieth anniversary, OHIGRO, Inc. had twenty full-time employees.
-Later that fall, after twenty years of partnership, Clois Dudgeon resigned from his board position at OHIGRO, Inc.
+By its twentieth anniversary, OHIGRO had twenty full-time employees.
+Later that fall, after two decades of partnership, Clois Dudgeon, one of the company’s original founding partners, resigned from his board position at OHIGRO.

-The thirtieth anniversary of OHIGRO, Inc. brought about the consolidation of the two company identities, OHIGRO, Inc. and OHIGRO South, Inc., into one.
-With this merger also came a renewed consolidation of efforts on the part of the growing and diverse staff of the three plants of OHIGRO, Inc. The challenge for the approaching new millennium would remain much as it had been when the company first started; continue the same standards of service that OHIGRO had become known for, while at the same time looking for new and exciting ways to communicate and do business with growers in the Central Ohio area.
+The thirtieth anniversary of OHIGRO brought about the consolidation of two corporate identities — OHIGRO, Inc. and OHIGRO South, Inc., — into one.
+With this merger also came a renewed consolidation of efforts on the part of the growing and diverse staff of OHIGRO’s three locations.
+The new challenge for the approaching millennium would remain much as it had been when the company first started: to continue the same high standard of service that OHIGRO had become known for, while at the same time, look for new and exciting ways to communicate and do business with growers in the Central Ohio area.

-Finding ways to integrate technology into the process quickly became the hallmark of the new decade.
-Late in 2000, the decision was made to begin centralizing much of the company’s bookkeeping by Jeffrey Ward, Jim Ward’s oldest grandson.
-OHIGRO also launched a website, www.OHIGRO.com, an informative new resource for customers containing everything from agricultural news to notes from OHIGRO’s salesmen and managers.
-As the website continued to be developed, information was added on OHIGRO’s many services and products, as well as some company history and contact information.
+Finding ways to integrate technology into the process quickly became the hallmark of the new millennium.
+Late in 2000, the decision was made to centralize much of the company’s bookkeeping by Jeffrey Ward, Jim Ward’s oldest grandson.
+OHIGRO would also launch a website as an added resource for customers.
 Meanwhile, OHIGRO began to get more involved in site-specific services, utilizing satellite-equipped four-wheelers and pocket PCs to accurately grid sample an average of seventy-five acres per hour.
-In all, site-specific services – including VRT (variable rate technology) lime and fertilizer application, tile mapping and yield processing – would become a growing portion of the company’s business, helping many of OHIGRO’s customers get to the next level of yields and profitability.

-Offering retail and wholesale agricultural fertilizers, chemicals, and seeds, as well as a variety of services such as custom application, grid sampling, and seed cleaning has given OHIGRO a leading edge in the community.
-As the ever-changing world of agriculture continues to make use of advancing technology, OHIGRO again is interested in finding new ways to meet the growing demands of the Central Ohio farmers.
-The utilization of new emerging technologies shows that OHIGRO has come a long way since its inception in the mid ‘60s.
-Certainly, many things have changed over the years, but the primary goal remains the same.
-Serve the customer!
+Offering retail and wholesale agricultural fertilizers, chemicals, and seeds, as well as a variety of custom services such as custom application, grid sampling, and seed cleaning / treating has given OHIGRO a leading edge in the Central Ohio agricultural community.
+As the ever-changing world of agriculture continues to make use of advancing technology, OHIGRO is interested in finding new ways to meet the growing demands of area growers.
+The utilization of new emerging technologies shows that OHIGRO has come a long way since it opened its doors in the mid ‘60s.
+Certainly, many things have changed over the years, but the company’s mission statement remains the same: